radar/guides/gem-development.md

       end
     end

+To load this file, we'll need to add a require line to `lib/foodie.rb` for it:

+    require 'foodie/food'

-We can then require this file at the top of our spec file by using this line:
+We will also need to require the `lib/foodie.rb` at the top of `spec/spec_helper.rb`:

     require 'foodie'